003shrey/PDF-VAULT-WITH-FACE-RECOGNITION/README.md

 Current Status
 This project is under development.
 Face recognition and file handling features are in place, and more improvements are being added.

+02/07/25- webcam feature checked and fae recongition module have tested okay.